 The deadlines for filing an appeal and preserving your rights arrive soon after a Judgment, so litigants must act quickly.
 Therefore, if you believe that the Judge made a legal error or abused their discretion, it is important that you contact your current attorney immediately to see if they are willing to appeal your case.

 Given the complexities of appellate litigation, it is important to choose a skilled, experienced attorney for your appeal.
-The attorneys at Cline, Braddock & Basinger, LLC have experience in both the Eastern and Western District on appellate issues.
-Some of our representative appellate work includes:
+Some of the representative appellate work of the attorneys at Cline, Braddock & Basinger, LLC includes:

 - Richardson v.
 Richardson, 564 S.W.3d 711 (W.D.
 2018) (reversing a decision to exclude certain marital property income from a spousal maintenance calculation)